-We have previously conducted and we may conduct additional clinical trials of ATYR1923 outside of the United States.
+We have previously conducted and we or our third party collaborations may conduct additional clinical trials of ATYR1923 outside of the United States.
 The FDA, however, may not accept data from such trials, in which case our development plans will be delayed, which could materially harm our business.

 In June 2018, we completed a Phase 1 clinical trial of ATY1923 in healthy subjects in Australia.
 This randomized, double-blind, placebo-controlled study investigated the safety, tolerability, immunogenicity, and PK of intravenous ATYR1923 in 36 healthy volunteers.
-In addition, we may choose to conduct additional clinical trials for ATYR1923 in countries outside the United States, subject to applicable regulatory approval.
+In addition, we or our third party collaborators may choose to conduct additional clinical trials for ATYR1923 in countries outside the United States, subject to applicable regulatory approval.
+For example, our partner, Kyorin, is currently conducting a ATYR1923 Phase 1 study in healthy volunteers in Japan.